Family of Amazon driver killed in tornado sues company, alleging wrongful death

 “Sadly, it appears that Amazon placed profits first during this holiday season instead of the safety of our son and the other five,” Alice McEwen, Austin’s mother, said during a Monday news conference.

-The McEwen’s lawsuit says that Amazon “carelessly” required their son and others to continue to work even as the tornado approached, and that there was no proper tornado shelter or alarm at the 1.1-million-square-foot facility.
-The Washington Post previously reported that Amazon confirmed the lack of loudspeaker system; in the moments before the tornado hit, managers went through the building with megaphones, ordering people to take shelter.
+The McEwens’ lawsuit says that Amazon “carelessly” required their son and others to continue to work even as the tornado approached, and that there was no proper tornado shelter or alarm at the 1.1-million-square-foot facility.
+The Washington Post previously reported that Amazon confirmed the lack of a loudspeaker system; in the moments before the tornado hit, managers went through the building with megaphones, ordering people to take shelter.

 The suit alleges negligence by Amazon and the companies that built the Edwardsville, Ill., warehouse.

-A spokesperson for Amazon disputed those characterizations, saying in a statement that the lawsuit “misunderstands key facts, such as the difference between various types of severe weather and tornado alerts, as well as the condition and safety of the building.”
+A spokeswoman for Amazon disputed those characterizations, saying in a statement that the lawsuit “misunderstands key facts, such as the difference between various types of severe weather and tornado alerts, as well as the condition and safety of the building.”

-“The local teams were following the weather conditions closely,” Amazon spokesperson Kelly Nantel said.
+“The local teams were following the weather conditions closely,” Amazon spokeswoman Kelly Nantel said.
 “Severe weather watches are common in this part of the country and, while precautions are taken, are not cause for most businesses to close down.
 We believe our team did the right thing as soon as a warning was issued, and they worked to move people to safety as quickly as possible.”

 Nantel added that the warehouse was less than four years old and complied with building codes.